Phyre: Improvements in Phyre2

-Additional functionality
+Added functions

 Batch processing

 The batch processing feature permits users to submit more than one sequence to Phyre2 by uploading a file of sequences in FASTA format.
 By default, users have a limit of 100 sequences in a batch.
 This limit can be raised by contacting the administrator.

 Batch jobs are processed in the background on free computing power as it becomes available.
 Thus, batch jobs will often take longer than individually submitted jobs, but this is necessary to allow a fair distribution of computing resources to all Phyre2 users.

 One to one threading

 One to one threading allows you to upload both a sequence you wish modelled AND the template on which to model it.
 Users sometimes have a protein sequence that they wish to model on a specific template of their choice.
 This may be for example a newly solved structure that is not in the Phyre2 database or because of some additional biological information that indicates the chosen template would produce a more accurate model than the one(s) automatically chosen by Phyre2.